pvanduy/Docker-Tutorial/readme.md

 - Leverage `.dockerignore` to exclude unnecessary files

 ## 🔧 Troubleshooting
-If you encounter issues, check out [troubleshooting.md](troubleshooting.md) for common problems and solutions.
+If you encounter issues, check out [docker-troubleshoot.md](docker-troubleshoot.md) for common problems and solutions.

 ---
-🛠 **Happy Dockering!** 🚀
+🛠 **Docker-Tutorial !!!** 🚀